-In all analyses, we age-categorized children according to the European Medicines Agency (EMA) (17), i.e. subdivided into <2 years, 2-4 years, and 5-11 years.
-Age was calculated using the birthdate compared to the date of the filling of a prescription.
+In all analyses, we age-categorized children according to the European Medicines Agency,17 that is, subdivided into <2, 2-4 and 5-11 years.
+Age was calculated using the birthdate compared with the date of the filling of a prescription.

 The incidence rates of antibiotic treatment episodes were calculated annually from 2000 to 2012 for each age category, using the total number of children within each age category living in Denmark on January 1 of the relevant year as the denominator (as an approximation of the total amount of follow-up in person-years).
-If two or more prescriptions were redeemed with \leq 14 day's interval, we regarded them as one treatment episode.
-The incidence rate was given per 1,000 person-years.
-We also calculated the one-year prevalences.
-This is similar to the incidence rate, except that children that have multiple different courses within a calendar year are only counted once in the numerator.
-By definition, a one-year prevalence cannot exceed 100% (18).
+If 2 or more prescriptions were redeemed with \leq 14 day's interval, we regarded them as 1 treatment episode.
+The incidence rate was given per 1000 person-years.
+We also calculated the 1-year prevalences.
+This is similar to the incidence rate, except that children who have multiple different courses within a calendar year are only counted once in the numerator.
+By definition, a 1-year prevalence cannot exceed 100%.18

-We illustrated the age and gender distribution of antibiotics use by estimating the incidence rate of antibiotic treatment episodes (similarly as above) for each age year during 2012 among boys and girls 0 to 11 years of age.
-Furthermore, to investigate regional differences in the use of antibiotics, we estimated the incidence rate (2012) by age category in each of the five Danish regions: North-, Mid-, South-, Zealand- and Capital Region.
+We illustrated the age and gender distribution of antibiotics use by estimating the incidence rate of antibiotic treatment episodes (similarly as above) for each age year during 2012 among boys and girls aged 0-11.
+Furthermore, to investigate regional differences in the use of antibiotics, we estimated the incidence rate (2012) by age category in each of the 5 Danish regions such as North, Mid, South, Zealand and Capital region.

-Looking at 2012, we calculated the total number of prescriptions redeemed per 1,000 children for each single class of antibiotics, using the third level ATC-code (e.g. J01C beta-lactam antibacterials, antibiotics), for each age category.
+Looking at 2012, we calculated the total number of prescriptions redeemed per 1000 children for each single class of antibiotics, using the third level ATC-code (eg, J01C beta-lactam antibacterials, antibiotics), for each age category.
 We furthermore looked at the temporal trends 2000-2012 for each single class of antibiotics within each age category.